About The Wetlands

 Christine Prietto, manager of the School Education program, has held the role of Ramsar NGO CEPA Focal Point since November 2001.
 This appointment followed from Hunter Wetlands Centre’s participation on the National Task Force.
 Through this role we have built an on-going relationship with the Ramsar Convention Secretariat.

-Peter Nelson, Deputy Chair
+Dr Peter Nelson, Chair

-Barry Horvath, Community Representative
+Barry Horvath, Secretary

 Hunter Water for 35 years leaving as Regional Engineer.